anvilco/anvil-api-usage-examples/csharp/README.md

 Each script is set up to be runnable with minimal input.
 Once you have an API key, you can clone this repo and run the example scripts from this directory.

-Once you have this repo cloned, cd into this `javascript` directory and install the dependencies:
+Once you have this repo cloned, cd into this `csharp` directory and install the dependencies:

 ```sh
 cd csharp